 PROFICIENT DEVELOPING IMPROVEMENT NEEDED All procedures, routines and transitions are clear and efficient.
 Most procedures, routines and transitions provide clear direction but others are unclear and inefficient.
-Procedures, routines and transitions are characterized by confusion and inefficiency.
+Procedures, routines and transitions are characteriz by confusion and inefficiency.
 Consistently implements the campus and/or classroom behavior system to maximize student engagement and learning.
 Inconsistently implements the campus and/or classroom behavior system.
-Rarely or unfairly enforces campus or classroom behavior standards.
+Rarely or unfairly enforce campus or classroom behavior standards.
 Engages all students in meaningful learning.
 Engages most students in the lesson/activities.
-Engages few students in the lesson/activities.
+Engages few students in t lesson/activities. idence from script and suggestior ns for improvement: